“Erica, do you aspire to coach college?”

 Yeah.
 I choose kids.

 Alas, I can’t blame people for questioning what I do.
-I mean come ON: people in the performance industry often see success as being able to call the shots for a professional club, or shoot the shit with Cristiano Ronaldo in the gym.
+I mean come ON: people in the performance industry often see success as being able to call the shots for a professional club, or hang out with Cristiano Ronaldo in the gym.
 “Making it” to that end means you’re finally training pros, not kids who are in the beginning stages of development.

 I, for one, consider myself a weird cat when it comes to defining “success.”